oss-slu/oss.slu.github.io/docs/project_droneworld/about.md

 - **Technologies Used:**
     - Key Languages: Python, TypeScript, JavaScript
     - Key Technologies: React (Frontend), Flask (Backend APIs), Unreal Engine with AirSim (Simulation)
-    - Databases: MongoDB
+    - Storage Services: Google Cloud Storage
     - Critical Dependencies: PX4, ArduPilot, Unreal Engine
 - **Type:** Desktop
 - **License:** [MIT](https://opensource.org/license/mit)

 ### User Guide

 The user sets up a test scenario via the web interface by specifying the number of drones, their sensors, mission objectives, and operating environment.
 They also define critical safety properties, such as minimum separation distances between drones, based on system requirements or regulations.
 After the test, Drone World provides a comprehensive report that includes logs, telemetry data, property violation analysis, and visualizations of key metrics.
-For a more comprehensive guide, [see the User Guide](https://github.com/oss-slu/DroneWorld/wiki/User-Guide).
+For a more comprehensive guide, [see the Simulation Guide](https://github.com/oss-slu/DroneWorld/wiki/Simulation-Guide).

 ## Technical Information